 I first met Fuller and his former wife, Angela, in 1982, upon taking a summer job during college working as a cook at Canyon Village.
 I credit them with deepening my own sense of connection to the park.
 Angela would go on to gain distinction as a world-class hotelier, overseeing Jenny Lake Lodge in Jackson Hole and the revitalization of the historic Pollard Hotel in Red Lodge, Montana.

 As for Steve, he's never left Yellowstone.
-A Mojave-Desert-born son of a National Park Service ranger, Fuller studied history at Ohio’s Antioch College.
+A Mojave-Desert-born son of a National Park Service ranger, Fuller studied history at the San Francisco campus of Antioch University.
 Then he spent two years in Europe, where he met Angela, a British citizen.